o0101/futzz/README.md

 # futzz

-full text search system based on lempel ziv factoring
+A polyglot (language-agnostic) full text search system based on the lempel ziv factoring of a document.